 5. Enveloping Change with Notes & Receipt

 Everyone knows this little pet-hate from 7-11.
 Please just hand me the notes, wait 1 second while I get a handle on them, and then the change and the receipt; it's logical.

 Give me the coins wrapped in a parcel with the receipt and I am likely to drop the coins or have to stuff the package into my pocket as it it because my other hand is holding the bags, which will probably mean losing a note or some coins when I reach into my pocket later on.

 6. Sale-Hungry Electronics Section Staff

-On the plus side, unlike the UK, Thai supermarkets rarely seem to rotate stock location, making everything easy to find once you've memorised the aisles. 🙂
+On the plus side, unlike the UK, Thai supermarkets rarely seem to rotate the location of stock, making everything easy to find once you've memorised the aisles. 🙂

-Come on, you know you got some supermarket complaints!
+Come on, you know you've got some supermarket complaints!
 Vent them here….